m-ld/m-ld-website/src/topics/architecture.md

 (publish-subscribe).

-A clone can be deployed on any platform that has a network connection and for which an engine implementation exists.
+A clone can be deployed on any platform that has a network connection and for which an engine exists.
 At least one clone would have to use reliable storage if any data persistence guarantee is required.

 The data may at any moment differ between clones, but in the absence of any writes and with a live connection, then all clones will converge on some state.